lokapal-xyz/education/content/howtodao/05-dao-community/Governance-Disputes/Covert-Coordination.md

 weight: 85_000
 ---

 While transparency is a cornerstone of DAO governance, covert coordination and governance corruption pose serious risks.
 Undisclosed alliances, vote buying, and power consolidation can undermine the legitimacy of decentralized decision-making.
-Let's explore how covert coordination occurs, its impact on governance, and strategies to detect and prevent corruption within a DAO.

 ---